conda/conda/docs/source/spec.rst

 ``info/files``: This file lists all files which are part of the package itself (one per line), i.e. all files which need to get linked into the environment.
 Any files in the package not listed in this file will not be linked when the package is installed.
+The directory delimiter for the files in ``info/files`` should always be ``/``, even on Windows.
+This matches the directory delimiter used in the tarball.

 ``info/has_prefix``: This optional file lists all files that contain a placeholder for the install prefix, which upon install is replaced by the real